Ways People Can Be Seen As "Nice" In The Bad Sense Of The Word

 - Many people feel uncomfortable when someone gives them too many unsolicited gifts and favors.
 They don't like feeling like they've been forced into a position where they're obligated to pay them back in some way.
 Since most people are decent and don't want to think of themselves as mooches, that's how they'll see the situation.

 - To continue to previous point, there can be unintended side effects to making people feel indebted.
 Someone may hang out with a "nice" giver, but they'll start to see it as something they're doing to fulfill an obligation, not because they actually like the person.
-Some people will resolve their internal discomfort towards being in 'debt' by deciding, "Hey, if they want to do all these favors for me, that's fine.
+Some people will resolve their internal discomfort about being in 'debt' by deciding, "Hey, if they want to do all these favors for me, that's fine.
 It's their choice to act that way though, and they have to know they're doing more than most people would.
 They can't reasonably expect me to pay them back, so I won't."
 A second way people make themselves feel better is by losing respect for the "nice" giver.
 It's a bit of mental gymnastics.
 If they see the person as a loser then they don't need to feel guilty about accepting free things from them without any intention of evening the score.

 If you're "nice" in this way you need to realize that your preferred strategy for getting what you want in relationships isn't very effective.
 You don't need to do a 180 and become a complete jerk.
 Be as nice as the next person, but nothing more.
 Learn to draw people to you through other aspects of your personality.
 Get in the habit of digging into and monitoring your motivations and change course if you catch yourself thinking, "If I do these nice things for this person, I'll get something out of it."
 You'll likely be surprised how often you do it.
 Don't feel you have to do things for people in order for them to like you.
 Many great friends hardly ever do things like buy each other drinks.
 It's not that they're against the idea, it just doesn't occur to them.
 When they go to a pub they assume they'll each pay for themselves.
 They enjoy each other's company for dozens of other reasons.